 Figure 3 SHAKEN Certificate Management High Level Call Flow

-Editor’s Note: include text for discussing HTTPS best practices for caching responses.
-Determine best place to add this text.

 The ACME client on the Service Provider Key Management Server presents the operator with a list of STI-CAs from which it could get a certificate.
-Once the operator selects a Secure Telephone Identity Certification Authority the following steps are followed to request the issuance of a certificate:
+The operator selects the preferred Secure Telephone Identity Certification Authority the following steps are followed to request the issuance of a certificate:

-If it has not already done so, the SP-KMS sends a request to for a token tp the STI-PA.
+A set of public/private key ACME credentials is generated or chosen for all transactions with the STI-CA. Assuming a first-time transaction or if the token is either expired or not cached, the SP-KMS sends a request for a token to the STI-PA with a fingerprint of the ACME credentials.
 This token is used for service provider validation during the process of acquiring a certificate.

-If it has not already done so, the ACME client on the SP-KMS registers with the STI-CA prior to requesting a certificate per the procedures in draft-ietf-acme-acme
+If it has not already done so, the ACME client on the SP-KMS registers with the STI-CA using the ACME key credentials prior to requesting a certificate per the procedures in draft-ietf-acme-acme

 Once the ACME client on the SP-KMS has registered with the STI-CA, the ACME client can send a request for a new certificate to the ACME server hosted on the STI-CA. The response to that request includes a URL for the authorization challenge.

-The service provider that is requesting a signed certificate responds to that challenge by providing the token.
+The service provider that is requesting a signed certificate responds to that challenge by providing the current valid token acquired from the STI-PA.

-The STI-CA sends a request for a public key to the STI-PA in order to validate that the signature of the token has been signed by the STI-PA.
+If not already cached, the STI-CA sends a request for a public key to the STI-PA in order to validate that the signature of the token has been signed by the STI-PA.
 Once the STI-CA receives the indication that the service provider is authorized, the STI-CA can issue the certificate.

-In parallel with step 4, the ACME client starts polling for the status to determine if the service provider has been authorized to get a certificate and whether a certificate is available.
+In parallel with step 4, the ACME client starts polling for the “valid” status to determine if the service provider has been authorized to get a certificate and whether a certificate is available.
 Once the certificate has been issued, the ACME client downloads the certificate for use by the SP-KMS.

-The SP-KMS securely distributes the private key to the SKS.
+The SP-KMS securely distributes the SP STIR private key to the SKS.

-The STI-AS needs access to the URL for the public key when the Identity Header field and the “ppt” header field parameter (i.e., the PASSporT) are being added to an outgoing SIP INVITE request.
+The STI-AS needs access to the URL for the public key when the SIP Identity Header field and the “ppt” header field parameter (i.e., the PASSporT) are being added to an outgoing SIP INVITE request.
 Thus, the SP-KMS needs to notify the STI-AS that the public and private key pair is available.
 [The notification (via SIP MESSAGE, WEBPUSH, etc.) can include the URL for public key.]

 The SP-KMS puts the public key in the STI-CR.